Library Services Directory - D to L

 Lost library cards

 If you lose your library membership card it is worth checking whether it has been handed in at your local library.
-There is a charge for a replacement adult card at any computerised library, including Mobile libraries.
+There is a charge for a replacement card.
 If you need a replacement card you will need to bring one form of identification to your library.
-The charge for a replacement adult card is £1.60 (80p for Cheshire Leisure Card holders).